 TACT is seeking funding for a period of 15 months from January 2019 to March 2020 to deliver Be Inspired.
 Individuals, groups or organisations will be able to join at any point during this time and graduate from the programme when they have achieved the outcome of their project.
 Should final project outcomes extend beyond the funded period Be Inspired staff (Community Coaches) will agree outcomes that can reasonably be projected to be achieved within the funded period.

 Fit with Locality Priorities

 Be Inspired will specifically focus on supporting individuals, groups and organisations that wish to implement projects that support Locality priorities.
-We are aware that the priorities for Garnock Valley Locality are:
+We are aware that the priorities for Arran Locality are currently being identified.